-As shown in this paper, a steadily growing number of neural simulation environments does endow computational neuroscience with tools which, together with the steady improvement of computational hardware, allow to simulate neural systems with increasing complexity, ranging from detailed biophysical models of single cells up to large-scale neural networks.
+As shown in this paper, a steadily growing number of neural simulation environments endows computational neuroscience with tools which, together with the steady improvement of computational hardware, allow the simulation of neural systems with increasing complexity, ranging from detailed biophysical models of single cells up to large-scale neural networks.
 Each of these simulation tools pursues the quest for a compromise between efficiency in speed and memory consumption, flexibility in the type of questions addressable, and precision or exactness in the numerical treatment of the latter.
 In all cases, this quest leads to the implementation of a specific strategy for numerical simulations which is found to be optimal given the set of constraints set by the particular simulation tool.
-However, as shown recently (Hansel et al., 1998; Lee and Farhat, 2001; Morrison et al, 2006), quantitative results and their qualitative interpretation strongly depend on the simulation strategy utilized, and may vary across available simulation tools or for different settings within the same simulator.
-The specificity of neuronal simulations is that spikes induce either a discontinuity in the dynamics (integrate-and-fire models) or have very fast dynamics (Hodgkin-Huxley type models).
-When using approximation methods, this problem can be tackled by spike timing interpolation in the former case (Hansel et al., 1998; Shelley and Tao, 2001) or integration with adaptive time step in the latter case (Lytton and Hines, 2005).
-Specifically in networks of integrate-and-fire neurons, which to date remain almost exclusively the basis for accessing dynamics of large-scale neural populations (but see Section ...
-SPLIT), crucial differences in the appearance of synchronous activity patterns were observed, depending on the temporal resolution of the neural simulator or the integration method used.
+However, as shown recently (Hansel et al. 1998; Lee and Farhat 2001; Morrison et al. 2007a), quantitative results and their qualitative interpretation strongly depend on the simulation strategy utilized, and may vary across available simulation tools or for different settings within the same simulator.
+The specificity of neuronal simulations is that spikes induce either a discontinuity in the dynamics (IF models) or have very fast dynamics (HH type models).
+When using approximation methods, this problem can be tackled by spike timing interpolation in the former case (Hansel et al. 1998; Shelley and Tao 2001) or integration with adaptive time step in the latter case (Lytton and Hines 2005).
+Specifically in networks of IF neurons, which to date remain almost exclusively the basis for accessing dynamics of large-scale neural populations (but see Section 4.7), crucial differences in the appearance of synchronous activity patterns were observed, depending on the temporal resolution of the neural simulator or the integration method used.

-In this section we address this question using one of the most simple analytically solvable LIF neuron model, namely the classic leaky integrate-and-fire neuron, described by the state equation where $\tau_m = 20$ ms denotes the membrane time constant and $0 \le m(t) \le 1$.
-Upon arrival of a synaptic event at time t_0 , m(t) is updated by a constant $\Delta m = 0.1$ ($\Delta m = 0.0085$ in network simulations) after which it decays according to
+In this section we address this question using one of the most simple analytically solvable leaky IF (LIF) neuron model, namely the classic LIF neuron, described by the state equation where $\tau_m = 20$ ms denotes the membrane time constant and $0 \le m(t) \le 1$.
+Upon arrival of a synaptic event at time $t_0, m(t)$ is updated by a constant $\Delta m = 0.1$ ($\Delta m =$ 0.0085 in network simulations) after which it decays according to